-Concentra Bank is a subsidiary of SaskCentral as a result of SaskCentral's ability to call a special resolution vote on any matter or Board decision related to Concentra Bank and its 84.02% (2019 - 84.02%) voting interest in Concentra Bank.
+Concentra Bank is a subsidiary of SaskCentral as a result of SaskCentral's ability to call a special resolution vote on any matter or Board decision related to Concentra Bank and its 84.02% (2020 - 84.02%) voting interest in Concentra Bank.
 In addition, SaskCentral has the power to appoint and remove four out of the twelve directors of Concentra Bank.
 Management has concluded that SaskCentral has control due to SaskCentral's ability to call a special resolution on any matter and its power to appoint and remove directors of Concentra Bank.
+As described in note 30, on December 31, 2021 SaskCentral's investment in Concentra Bank was classified as assets held for sale and accounted for under IFRS 5.
+The disposal of Concentra Bank is expected to result in a loss of control.